 I have practiced acupuncture and traditional Asian medicine in the Pioneer Valley area of western Massachusetts for more than three decades, treating a wide range of chronic health disorders, with a sub-specialty in sports medicine and the treatment of chronic pain.

 I received my acupuncture diploma in 1986 from the New England School of Acupuncture in Watertown, MA (now part of the Massachusetts College of Pharmacy and Health Sciences in Worcester).
 I am licensed to practice acupuncture by the Massachusetts Board of Registration in Medicine and board-certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).

 Originally from Miami, Florida, I graduated from UMass Amherst with a degree in economics.
 After early work as a community organizer, I began my acupressure and then acupuncture study beginning in the early 1980’s.
-I am a retired call firefighter, the parent of a college student (who enjoyed much acupuncture and acupressure growing up!), and an advocate for single-payer healthcare reform and civic engagement.
-In my spare time, I enjoy running, biking, hiking, writing, and gardening as well as practicing yoga, Dragon and Tiger qigong, and Wu-style t’ai chi.
+I am a retired call firefighter, the parent of a young adult (who enjoyed much acupuncture and acupressure growing up!), and an advocate for single-payer healthcare and civic engagement.
+In my spare time, I enjoy running, biking, hiking, writing, and kayaking as well as practicing yoga, Dragon and Tiger qigong, and Wu-style t’ai chi.

 Serving Amherst, Northampton, western MA, and the Pioneer Valley since 1986